 WARNING!
-Do not tamper with, or attempt to disassemble the battery packs.
+Do not tamper with or attempt to disassemble the battery packs.

-CAUTION: If battery failure is suspected or if the battery shows any sign of discoloration / physical damage return the entire unit to an authorized repair center for investigation and repair.
+CAUTION: If battery failure is suspected or if the battery shows any sign of discoloration / physical damage, contact an authorized repair center to have the units returned for investigation and repair.
 Local, national or IATA transport regulations may restrict the shipment of faulty batteries.
 Check with your courier for restrictions and best practice guidelines.
-For EMC and Safety compliance refer to the relevant Technical specification document, which is available to download from the RD8100 RF marker Solutions section page in www.radiodetection.com